MrAhile/K8s-CKA/3-Scheduling/taint.md

 nginx-6d777db949-vs6wl   1/1     Running   0          8s    10.38.0.1   worker2   <none>           <none>
 ```

 The Pods are deployed either on worker1 or on worker2.
-None are deployed on the master node because of the NoSchedule taint that the Pods do not tolerate.
+None are deployed on the master node because of the NoSchedule taints that the Pods do not tolerate.

-4. Change the specification of the Deployment so the Pods tolerate the taint present on the master node.
+4. Change the specification of the Deployment so the Pods tolerate the taints present on the master node.
 Update the Deployment resource.

 ```
 apiVersion: apps/v1